 The ANCHEER B3008 isn't the most well-known bike on this list, but that doesn't mean it won't be the perfect fit for you!
 Overall, it's a solid and affordable bike from an Asian manufacturer that, in many ways, is just as good as any other bike on this list.

 Available in yellow, silver, or black, this bike contains a 49-pound flywheel, a belt drive designed for flowing motion and little noise, and a heavy-duty steel frame that aids in a sturdy, smooth ride.
 It can also hold rides up to 280 pounds and is adjustable for riders up to 6-feet-two-inches.

 This bike also includes an LCD screen, a water bottle holder, and a convenient smartphone tray.
-Buy it here
+Check price here.

 6. Pyhigh Indoor Cycling Bike